Automatic train control: Digital ATC

+ATACS

+ATACS is a moving block ATC system similar to CBTC, developed by RTRI and first implemented by JR East on the Senseki Line in 2011, followed by the Saikyō Line in 2017, and the Koumi Line in 2020.
+It is considered to be Japan's equivalent to ETCS Level 3.

 South Korea

 Several subway lines in South Korea use ATC, in some cases enhanced with ATO.

 Busan

 All lines use ATC.
 All lines are enhanced with ATO.

 Seoul

 Other than on Lines 1 and 2 (MELCO cars only), all lines use ATC.
 Line 2 (VVVF cars), Line 5 cars, Line 6 cars, Line 7 cars, and Line 8 cars have their ATC systems enhanced with ATO.

 Europe

 Denmark

 Denmark's system of ATC (officially designated ZUB 123) is different from that of its neighbours.
 From 1978 until 1987, the Swedish ATC system was trialled in Denmark, and a new Siemens-designed ATC system was implemented between 1986 and 1988.
 In consequence of the Sorø railway accident, which occurred in April 1988, the new system was progressively installed on all Danish main lines from the early 1990s onwards.
 Some trains (such as those employed on the Øresundståg service and some X 2000 trains) have both the Danish and the Swedish systems, while others (e.g. ten of the ICE-TD trains) are fitted with both the Danish and the German systems.
 The ZUB 123 system is now considered by Banedanmark, the Danish railway infrastructure company, to be obsolete and the entire Danish rail network is expected to be converted to ETCS Level 2 by 2030.